 - sensitivity to touch

-Treatment is usually focused on resolving the cause of pain.
+Treatment typically focuses on resolving the cause of pain.
 Losing weight or wearing looser clothing can release pressure on the nerve.
 In some cases, a person may need an injection to reduce swelling.

 Injured muscles and damaged skin can cause burning legs.
-It is usually straightforward to manage these health issues at home.
+It can be straightforward to manage these health issues at home.

 Resting a strained muscle, applying ice to the injury, and raising the leg help muscles heal.

-Burning caused by exercise should go away soon afterward.
-Cooling down by doing some gentle stretches can help muscles recover and preventing aches and pains.
+Burning due to exercise should go away soon afterward.
+Cooling down by doing some gentle stretches can help muscles recover and prevent aches and pains.

 Applying a wrapped cold pack to sunburned skin can help soothe the burning sensation.
-Moisturizing and protecting the skin from further sun exposure will also aid the healing process.
+Moisturizing and protecting the skin from further sun exposure can also aid the healing process.